 (…) but keep in mind that if you eat fat and carbs together and there is no proteins in there that’s gonna be a big problem for you (how?).
 Another tip is that if you’re going to eat that kind stuff, or if you have a big dinner hour or a family dinner or something like that try to eat some fiber”

 The recommendation is actually good, but Cernovich should have probably fixed the language to make it more precise and accurate, lest people will think of him as less knowledgeable.

-Sometimes it feels Gorilla Mindset took some of the most popular advise on certain topic and used it, without a deeper analysis.
+Sometimes it feels Gorilla Mindset took some of the most popular advice on a certain topics and used it, without a deeper analysis.